mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

-Training in psionic talents takes 4 months, under the tutelage of trained mentors, however training costs may be negligible or nil, on the understanding that the character then serves the order’s needs in some capacity.
+Training in psionic talents takes 4 months, under the tutelage of trained mentors, however training costs may be negligible or nil, on the understanding that the character then serves the order's needs in some capacity.
 Training costs should be no higher than Cr.
 100,000 for a basic talent but may be considerably less.

-The talents on offer depend largely on the order’s nature.
-Some may be taboo and some advanced talents may be trained as basic talents if they are a standard part of the order’s belief and practice system.
+The talents on offer depend largely on the order's nature.
+Some may be taboo and some advanced talents may be trained as basic talents if they are a standard part of the order's belief and practice system.

-The Mystical Order Psionics Approach table (on page 10) can be used to determine an order’s approach to psionics on-the-fly.
+The Mystical Order Psionics Approach table (on page 10) can be used to determine an order's approach to psionics on-the-fly.

 Psionic Mentor
 A mentor takes on a student and trains him in developing his Latent